maui-pss/maui-build/README.md

 ### Download and install ostree

-Install the following additional packages:
+Install the following additional packages, on Debian and Ubuntu:

  * zlib1g-dev
  * libarchive-dev
  * libattr1-dev
  * libglib2.0-dev
  * libsoup2.4-dev
+ * xsltproc
+ * gtk-doc-tools

+Or if you are on Fedora:

+ * zlib-devel
+ * libarchive-devel
+ * libattr-devel
+ * glib2-devel
+ * libsoup-devel
  * xsltproc
  * gtk-doc-tools